Is It Possible? (And How to Make It Happen)

-So, you’re planning a trip to Paris and want to squeeze in a visit to Disneyland, but you only have one day to spare.
-Is it possible to see both the Disneyland Park and the Walt Disney Studios Park in just one day?
-The short answer is yes, but it will take some careful planning and a lot of walking.
+So you’re planning a trip to Paris and want to squeeze in a visit to Disneyland — but you only have one day to spare.
+Is it possible to see both Disneyland Park and Walt Disney Studios Park in just one day?
+The short answer is yes, but it will take careful planning and a lot of walking.
 Here are some tips and tricks for making the most of your one-day visit to Disneyland Paris.

 What to Wear